-After a Social Security Disability claim is filed, the case is sent to a disability examiner at the Disability Determination Branch.
-The case is reviewed by the examiner and doctors and an initial decision is made on the claim.
-If you disagree with the decision you can appeal the ruling.
+After a Social Security Disability claim is filed, the case goes to a disability examiner at Hawaii’s Disability Determination Branch.
+Doctors review the case, along with the examiner, who makes an initial decision on the claim.
+If you disagree with the decision, you can appeal the ruling.

 Are mental illnesses eligible for disability benefits?

 Yes.
-Mental illness is a frequently used basis for getting Social Security Disability benefits.
+Mental illness is frequently used as a basis for getting Social Security Disability benefits.

 What is Supplemental Security Income (SSI)?

 This is for people with little or no income and resources.
 Your SSI monthly amount is based on financial need.
-It is also determined by different formulas that use such factors as total household income and your entitlement to a DIB benefit, Long-Term Disability benefit or Workers’ Compensation benefit.
+It’s also determined by formulas that use factors such as total household income and your entitlement to Social Security Disability, Long-Term Disability or Workers’ Compensation benefits.

 How long does it take to obtain my disability benefits once Social Security determines that I am disabled?